hetalang/heta-specifications/compilation.md

 # Compilation steps

-Heta is open format and its rules can be elaborated by software tools in different ways.
+Heta is an open format and its rules can be elaborated by software tools in different ways.
-Nevertheless when formulating the Heta specification we keep in mind the following steps.
+Nevertheless formulating the Heta specification we keep in mind the following steps.

 1. **Parsing.** **Heta modules** are translated to the collection of components.